 The kayaking tour went for just over an hour and after it ended we caught another boat back to the shore.

-Included on the kayak tour are the kayaks, life jackets, waterproof pants, thermal waterproof jacket, guide, and dry bag.
+Included on most kayak tours in Milford are the kayaks, life jackets, waterproof pants, thermal waterproof jackets, guides, and dry bags.
 As we did the cruise and kayak we also had a packed lunch, Encounter Nature Cruise, and cruise nature guide included!

-Camera – If it’s not waterproof then only take it with a dry bag and don’t take it out untill your confident on the kayak.
+- Camera – If it’s not waterproof then only take it with a dry bag and don’t take it out until you’re confident on the kayak.

-In the end though, it doesn’t really matter what tours you do in Milford as you’re still bound to be amazed at its beauty – but the kayak trip is really the icing on the cake and something we highly recommend!
+In the end, it doesn’t really matter what tours you do in Milford as you’re still bound to be amazed at its beauty – but the kayak trip is really the icing on the cake and something we highly recommend!